 170g Burt’s Bees Soap Bark & Chamomile Deep Cleansing Cream at John Lewis, £7.66

-If you do one thing this winter, ensure your cleanser is cream-based as it’ll hydrate better leaving you feeling totally gorge.
+If you do one thing this winter, ensure your cleanser is cream-based.
+It’ll hydrate better leaving you feeling totally gorge.

 What expert Elizabeth says: “This product is free from parabens and oil which makes it a good cleanser, especially for those who suffer with chronic red skin.”